Synonym(s)

 - Pachyonychia congenita

-- tubular nail (unguius in turricolo)
+- Tubular nail (unguius in turricolo)

-- clock glass nails(see also macroonychia)
+- Watch glass nails(see also macroonychia)

 Washboard nails (recurrent traumatic nail root damage; tics)